JosepMariaVila/CreateKeypairOfflineXRPL/README.md

 It works for the XRPL Mainet.

 It allows to create a Mainnet account (which has to be activated later with XRP).
 Do it offline, it's purely mathematical.

-It allows to check balances and send XRP.

 You can try it here: https://skunk-proper-smoothly.ngrok-free.app/tools/supersimpleXRPwallet/xrpwallet